MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/microsoft-365-u-s-government-gcc-high-endpoints.md

 ms.lasthandoff: 06/03/2021
 ms.locfileid: "52730157"
 ---
-# <a name="office-365-us-government-gcc-high-endpoints"></a>Office 365 Pontos de extremidade do governo dos EUA GCC pontos de extremidade altos
+# <a name="office-365-us-government-gcc-high-endpoints"></a>Pontos de extremidade elevados do GCC do Office 365 do Governo dos EUA

  *Aplica-se a: Office 365 Admin*